Lithium-ion capacitor: Cathode

 The cathode of LIC's uses an electric double layer to store energy.
-To maximise the effectiveness of the cathode it should have a high specific surface area and good conductivity.
+To maximize the effectiveness of the cathode it should have a high specific surface area and good conductivity.
 Initially activated carbon was used to make cathodes but in order to improve performance, different cathodes have been used in LIC's.
 These can be sorted into four groups: heteroatom-doped carbon, graphene-based, porous carbon, and bifunctional cathodes.

 Heteroatom-doped carbon has as of yet only been doped with nitrogen.
 Doping activated carbon with nitrogen improves both the capacitance and the conductivity of the cathode.

 Graphene based cathodes have been used because graphene has excellent electrical conductivity, its thin layers have a high specific surface area, and it can be produced cheaply.
 It has been shown to be effective and stable compared to other cathode materials.

 Porous carbon cathodes are made similar to activated carbon cathodes.
 By using different methods to produce the carbon, it can be made with a higher porosity.
 This is useful because for the double layer effect to work the ions have to move between the double layer and the separator.
 Having a hierarchical pore structure makes this quicker and easier.